ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/load-teas.md

 ## Create a Tea Function

-The first thing we need to to is create some templates for our function and test.
+The first thing we need to to is create some templates for our unit test and composition function.

 **`tests/unit/use/tea.spec.ts`**